maartyman/loama/documentation/access_grants_vs_dsnp.md

 - **absence of policies for resources**: the current UMA AS implementation holds a record of policies for resources.
     When the AS receives a request for access to an unknown resource, it should possibly not return a 404 status code, as to not leak the information about the non-existence of a certain resource.
     Discoverable policies thus provide a finite set of resources the AS manages and accepts requests for.

+## Future work

+- **map current solution to data spaces solution**: the current choice to solve the problem is by using the request-grant model described in [the first part](#access-requests-and-grants-flow).
+However, it is important to keep the data spaces model in mind to offer compatibility in the future.